oferei/json-gate/README.md

 Applies only to instances of type 'object'.

 Not supported yet.
-Behavior is as if it is the default value, an empty schema, which means that additional properties that are not defined by the _properties_ are allowed.
+Current behavior is as if this attribute was set to the default value, an empty schema, which means that additional properties that are not defined by the _properties_ attribute are allowed.

 ### dependencies